 How do I get started if I want to teach English online to adults?

 Here are the steps to get started right away as an online teacher working with adult students:

 Step 1: Make sure you’re qualified and have the right equipment.

-Apart from the basic requirements of TEFL/TESOL certification (ideally specialized in teaching English online, a bachelor’s degree (sometimes), and English proficiency, you’ll need certain tools to teach English online to adults.
-Most jobs require a desktop or laptop, high-speed Internet connection (often wired, rather than wireless), a headset with mic, and a webcam.
+Apart from the basic requirements of TEFL/TESOL certification, a bachelor’s degree (sometimes), and English proficiency, you’ll need certain tools to teach English online to adults.
+Most jobs require:

 Being super tech-savvy is not essential to teach online, but you should be comfortable using a computer and various software.
-If you want to get experience using an online teaching platform before you apply for jobs, the Bridge Practicum in Teaching English Online (included with our full, 180-hour Teaching English Online Course bundle) is designed to familiarize you with a typical online teaching platform and the software and tools of the virtual classroom.
+The Bridge Practicum in Teaching English Online (included with our full, 180-hour Teaching English Online Course suite) will familiarize you with a typical online teaching platform and the software and tools of the virtual classroom.

 Step 2: Prepare to apply for jobs.

 Update your TEFL resume so that it’s geared toward teaching adults online.
 Include all of your qualifications, recent TEFL professional development you’ve done, and any specializations you’ve completed.
 You can also include digital badges on your resume, which provide a dynamic way to showcase all of your qualifications and accomplishments to employers at a glance.

-In addition to updating your resume, be sure to research what to expect in a video-based job interview and have all of the requirements (a clean background, a fast and stable internet connection, a headset, etc.) ready beforehand.
+In addition to updating your resume, be sure to research what to expect in a video-based job interview and have all of the requirements (a clean teaching background, a fast and stable Internet connection, a headset, etc.) ready beforehand.